- Highlight and practise the main elements of crisis management

 Each team has 4-6 participants (and you can have up to four teams per licence).
 Each member of the team has a Brief which is unique to them.
 They can communicate what is in the Brief verbally but cannot show their Brief to their fellow team members.
 The Briefs explain that participants are in a remote village that has been cut off from the outside world by a landslide.
 Torrential rain has made the nearby cave system (famous worldwide) in danger of flooding and there are several parties underground at this moment.

 One team is well overdue; the other is trapped by a rockfall and one member of that team has got through to give the alarm.
 She explains that one of those trapped has a broken ankle.
 Participants are not playing roles - they are themselves, so it is unlikely they will have any special skills they can bring to the table.
 In this situation, what is the best approach to take?
 With limited equipment and little expertise, it also seems wrong to just wait for things to get better and help to arrive.
 Together, the participants must get to grips with the situation, decide on priorities and implement a feasible Action Plan.
+A Review Form helps teams assess their performance.

 A great test of teamwork as well as an opportunity to see if anyone reveals hidden leadership skills.
 Will someone take charge and push things through - and bring the team with them?